 - Individual Supervision 2 hrs. per week.
 Interns receive one hour of supervision for every 20 hrs. of work.
 A primary supervisor is assigned to each intern.
 To support the intern in experiencing a broad range of theoretical approaches efforts are made to assign the intern a different primary supervisor during the winter break or approximately halfway through the year.
 Efforts are made to include the intern's preference regarding primary supervisors.
 Additionally, interns are provided additional supervision to support supervision of interns' supervision of practicum students or regarding clinical work in which another psychologist or staff member has special expertise.
 Video recording supporting live supervision is a valuable piece of supervision at the UCC.

 - Training Seminar 8 hrs. per month on average Training seminar will include a range of advanced topics that will increase in skill and depth as the intern progresses professionally.
 These may include:

 - a.
-Grand Rounds with UND School of Medicine Psychiatry and Health Sciences
+Counseling in Higher Education

 - b.
-Counseling in Higher Education
+Assessment

 - c.
-Assessment
+Supervision

 - d.
-Supervision
+Mindfulness

 - e.
-Mindfulness
+Mind-Body Medicine

 - f.
-Mind-Body Medicine
+Substance Use/Addiction Counseling

 - g.
-Substance Use/Addiction Counseling
+Aviation Counseling and Assessment

 - h.
-Aviation Counseling and Assessment
+Application of cultural humility and culturally competent counseling

 - i.
-Application of cultural humility and culturally competent counseling
+Expressive Arts

 - j.
-Expressive Arts

-- k.
 Other topics of relevance and interest.

 - 3. Staffing and Case Conference 2 hrs. per week.
 The UCC conducts weekly staffing and case conference.

 - 4. Student Health Services Integrated Staffing On a biweekly basis during the fall and spring semesters the UCC conducts an hour-long staffing with Student Health Services including those providing psychiatry and medication management to clients.
 This will increase familiarity with a multidisciplinary approach and consultive skills.

 - 5. Group Supervision of Supervision 1 Hr.